 Feast of Tabernacles - George H. Warnock

-CHAPTER 2 - THE FEAST OF PASSOVER
+CHAPTER 2 - THE FEAST OF THE PASSOVER

 The first Passover was observed by the children of Israel in the land of Egypt, on the eve of their departure out of the house of bondage into the wilderness.
 It was the evening of the fourteenth day of the first month.
-God had raised up a deliverer for the people in the person of the Man Moses, and had equipped him with such power and authority in the Spirit that he was to Pharaoh even "as God."
+God had raised up a deliverer for the people in the person of the man Moses, and had equipped him with such power and authority in the Spirit that he was to Pharaoh even "as God."
 Many and dreadful and great were the signs and wonders which were wrought by his hand, so that Egypt became utterly wasted at the hands of a God of judgment.
 One by one the plagues fell upon the land; and time and again Pharaoh promised to let the people go, only to harden his heart when the plague was lifted.
 Finally God declared His judgment upon the firstborn of all the land of Egypt--and then Egypt was literally "glad" to see the people depart, so dreadful and far-reaching was the destruction of the Almighty.

 A NEW BEGINNING

-"And the Lord spake unto Moses and Aaron in the land of Egypt, saying, This month shall be unto you the beginning of months: it shall be the first month of the year to you" (Ex.
+"And the LORD spake unto Moses and Aaron in the land of Egypt, saying, This month shall be unto you the beginning of months: it shall be the first month of the year to you" (Ex.
 12:1, 2).
 As from this date Israel was to have a new calendar.
 It was to be the first month instead of the second, because God was going to deliver them from Egyptian bondage, and bring them into a new experience and into a new land.
 Israel's old associations were to be gone forever.
-No longer would they serve the Egyptian taskmaster under hard bondage, but they were to serve the Lord their God.
+No longer would they serve the Egyptian taskmaster under hard bondage, but they were to serve the LORD their God.
 No longer were they to eat the leeks and onions and garlic of Egypt, but they would feast upon manna from heaven, and drink water out of the flinty rock.
 No longer would they abide in the houses of their little world in Egypt, but they would henceforth follow the cloud of glory from one place to another, from one experience to another, even from "glory to glory."
 Had not the Lord plainly declared, "I have surely seen the affliction of my people which are in Egypt, and have heard their cry by reason of their taskmasters; for I know their sorrows; and I am come down to deliver them."
 (Ex.
 3:7, 8).
 And so, to deliver Israel from the judgment of the firstborn, and to prepare them for a new life as a separated and holy nation, God instituted the Passover.
 And this event would mean the preservation of Israel in the hour of God's judgments upon the land of Egypt, and the beginning of a new era for the people of God.

 So it is that the Cross of Christ becomes the beginning of a new era for the children of God.
 Old things begin to pass away, and all things begin to become new.
 The bondage of the world, the flesh, and the Devil, gives way to a liberty in the Spirit, and a life of servitude to the God of our salvation.
 "Being then made free from sin, ye became the servants of righteousness."
 (Rom.
 6:18).
 From the time we receive Christ as our personal Saviour, and really partake of the benefits of Calvary's Cross--from that very hour we begin a new life in God.
 And whereas, we once served the enemy of our souls under cruel bondage, now we have become the voluntary bond-slaves of Christ.
-And after all, the only liberty man will ever find in this world is the liberty which he drives in becoming the "slave" of the Lord Jesus.
+And after all, the only liberty man will ever find in this world is the liberty which he derives in becoming the "slave" of the Lord Jesus.
 Paul delighted in calling himself a "doulos," a "bond-slave" of Christ.
 Man is only free when he is bound to Christ with a chain of love and friendship which neither the cares of life nor the attacks of Satan can sever.

 A LAMB FOR AN HOUSE

 Our Passover Lamb is sufficient for all our needs.
 And though men have appropriated His grace and blessing from the foundation of the world even until now--still there remaineth grace sufficient for any sinner who comes to Christ.
-"And God is able to make all grace abound toward you; the ye, always having all sufficiency in all things may abound to every good work."
+"And God is able to make all grace abound toward you; that ye, always having all sufficiency in all things may abound to every good work."
 (2 Cor.
 9:8).

 THE LAMB TO BE WITHOUT BLEMISH